Let’s Clear a Few Things Up: How Patronscan Actually Works

 For venues like our clients in The Castro, this matters deeply.
 When someone brings hatred, prejudice, or harmful intent into an LGBTQ+ space and gets removed and flagged, our system makes sure they can’t just dust themselves off and walk into the next bar down the street.
 If they’ve been flagged at one Patronscan venue, other venues on our network will see that at the door.
 They don’t get a second chance to ruin someone else’s night.

 Your data is yours.
 You can request deletion at any time, and if you haven’t been involved in an incident, it’s automatically deleted after typically 21 days anyway.
 If you’ve been flagged and believe it’s wrong, you can dispute it directly on our website.
-We’re fully compliant with CCPA and all applicable privacy legislation, and we take that responsibility seriously.
+We’re fully compliant with CCPA and all applicable privacy legislations, and we take that responsibility seriously.

 Our venues in The Castro represent a community that has fought hard for the right to exist freely and joyfully.
 We want to help protect that.
 That’s why we’re here.